MaelikR/Unity-RPG-Game/Assets/Readme.md

 TODO:

-Fix Objective Manager (fix text and linked main objective of the game style vanilla)
+Fix Objective Manager (fix text and linked main objective of the game style vanilla and updated UI questing)